EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Warrior.md

 | 10 | 2 Battle feats |

 Proficiencies:
-- Weapons: all weapons as trained
+- Weapons: all weapons as *Trained*
-- Armor: all armors as trained
+- Armor: all armors as *Trained*
-- Shield: all shields as trained
+- Shield: all shields as *Trained*
 - Skills: INT + 2 (min 2)
-- Stat skill gates: static and optional as trained
+- *Stat test*s: STR and CON as *Trained*
 - Language: one (1) of their choice with partial understanding of another one (1)

 ## Level 3

-Increase one (1) weapon type (Simple, Status, War) skill level to expert.
+You gain 1 skill level increase.
+You can use it on any weapon type to increase it to *Expert*.
-You gain two (2) armor skill level increases.
-You can use them on any armor type (Cloth, Light, Half, Full) but only to increase it to expert.
+You gain 2 skill level increase.
+You can use them on any armor type to increase it to *Expert*.
-You gain skill level of expert in CON and STR gate.
+You become *Expert* in *Skill test* for STR and CON.

 ## Level 6

-You gain one (1) weapon skill level increases.
-You can use them on any weapon type (Simple, Status, War).
+You gain 1 skill level increase.
+You can use it on any weapon type to increase it.
-You gain one (1) armor skill level increases.
-You can use them on any armor type (Cloth, Light, Half, Full).
+You gain 2 skill level increase.
+You can use them on any armor type to increase it.
-You gain skill level of specialized in STR gate.
+You become *Specialized* in *Skill test* for STR.
-You gain skill level of expert in AGI gate.
+You become *Expert* in *Skill test* for AGI.
-Your attacks deal 1 more wound if they penetrate armor.
+Your attacks deal 1 more *Wound* if they penetrate *Armor reduction*.

 ## Level 9

-You gain one (1) weapon skill level increases.
-You can use them on any weapon type (Simple, Status, War).
+You gain 2 skill level increase.
+You can use them on any weapon type to increase it.
-You gain one (1) armor skill level increases.
-You can use them on any armor type (Cloth, Light, Half, Full).
+Your Carry capacity is increased by two (2).
-Your carry capacity is increased by two (2)
+You become *Specialized* in *Skill test* for AGI and CON.
-You gain skill level of specialized in static gate and increase skill level by one for skill gate of WIS and WIL.
+You increase *Skill test* for WIL and WIS by one (1).

 ## Level 10

-Your attacks deal 1 more wound if they penetrate armor.
+Your attacks deal 1 more *Wound* if they penetrate *Armor reduction*.